oddbird/oddsite/content/work/trop.rst

 tasks:
   - WordPress Theme
 quotes:
+  - text: |
-  - text: 'Having worked with a handful of web developers, you guys were by far the best, the nicest, and the most fun to work with.'
+      Having worked with a handful of web developers, you guys were by far the best, the nicest, and the most fun to work with.
     name: 'Tom Dibblee'
     role: 'Editor at Trop Magazine'
 summary: |